 Arthur C. Clarke’s Rendezvous with Rama (1973) is arguably the best-known example of a generational ship in science fiction.
 Unlike other fictional treatments of the concept, the vessel in this story was extra-terrestrial in origin!
 Known as Rama, this massive space cylinder is a self-contained world that is carrying the “Ramans” from one side of the galaxy to the other.

 Eventually, the human astronauts conclude that the buildings are actually factories and that the ship’s sea is a chemical soup that will be used to create “Ramans” once it reaches its destination.
-Ultimately, though, our Solar System is just a stopover on their journey and that this is how the Ramans seeds the galaxy with their species.
+Ultimately, though, our Solar System is just a stopover on their journey, and this is how the Ramans seed the galaxy with their species.

 In Alastair Reynold’s Chasm City (2001) – which is part of his Revelation Space series – much of the story takes place aboard a series of large, interstellar spacecraft.
 These ships are traveling to 61 Cygni, a binary star system consisting of two K-type orange dwarfs, to colonize a world that is known throughout the series as Sky’s Edge.

 These ships are described as cylindrical and rely on antimatter propulsion to travel at relativistic speeds.
-In addition to carrying a compliment of cryogenically-frozen passengers, these ships maintain a crew in waking conditions and have all the necessary facilities and equipment to keep them entertained.
+In addition to carrying a complement of cryogenically frozen passengers, these ships maintain a crew in waking conditions and have all the necessary facilities and equipment to keep them entertained.
 These include personal quarters, mess halls, medical bays, and recreation centers.

 In 2002, famed science fiction author Ursula K. LeGuin released her own take on the effects of inter-generational space travel, titled Paradises Lost.
 The setting for this story is the Discovery, a ship that has been traveling through space for generations.
 As those who remember Earth begin to die off, the younger generations begin to feel like the ship is more tangible to them than either the lore about their old homeworld or their destination.